nebari-dev/governance/roadmaps/roadmap_2023.md

 - 🗃 - More robust testing
   - 🗃 - Run scheduled tests on top of those from PRs and releases
   - 🏗️ - Add tests to the docker images
+- 📬 - Upgrade to JupyterHub 4.0
+- 📬 - Upgrade to latest Kubernetes version

 ### Reliability and security